 We begin our judgment careers early in life – by judging ourselves, sometime around seven or so, once we become self-aware.

-This means we have our most long-standing judgment-based disconnection with ourselves too.
+This means we have our most long-standing judgment-based disconnection with ourselves, too.

 These feeble judgments we begin making lead us to declare some pretty horrible things about ourselves.
 We often conclude that we’re inadequate, not enough, broken, hopelessly deficient, behind repair, toxic, and spoiled.
 Others conclude they’re better than others, more deserving, and entitled to privilege for their greatness.